 This project based class will ask the student to creatively solve design problems.
-Each project will be designed around a particular question that the student will work to solve through multiple mediums/ Through this process the student will become familiar with basic design vocabulary and design characteristics.
+Each project will be designed around a particular question that the student will work to solve through multiple mediums and in 3-dimensions.
+Through this process the student will become familiar with basic design vocabulary and design characteristics.
+A basic understanding of construction will be gained and a sculptural foundation will be established.

-Recommended: College level reading and writing skills.
+Recommended: College level reading and writing skills and ART 115: basic design.